Rainbow Milk Bread Recipe

 Tangzhong (roux starter)

 - Make the roux starter (tangzhong).
 In a small pot, combine the flour, milk, and water.
-Over low heat, whisk until smooth and continue stirring until the whisk leaves a clear, thick track at the bottom of the pot (as if you were making a bechamel).⅓ cup (45 grams) bread flour, ½ cup (120mL) whole milk, ½ cup (120mL) water
+Over low heat, whisk until smooth and continue stirring until the whisk leaves a clear, thick track at the bottom of the pot.⅓ cup (45 grams) bread flour, ½ cup (120mL) whole milk, ½ cup (120mL) water

 Dough